abpframework/abp/docs/en/Blog-Posts/2024-05-21 v8_2_Release/POST.md

 ### Session Management

-[Session Management](https://docs.abp.io/en/commercial/8.2/modules/identity/session-management) feature allows you to prevent concurrent login and manage user sessions.
-You can allow concurrent login, allow only one session of the same device type or logout from all other devices when a new session is created, by specifying in the settings page:
+The [Session Management](https://docs.abp.io/en/commercial/8.2/modules/identity/session-management) feature allows you to prevent concurrent login and manage user sessions.
+You can allow concurrent login, allow only one session of the same device type, or logout from all other devices when a new session is created, by specifying in the settings page:

 ![](concurrent-login-settings.png)